matthewstirling/capstone-2023.github.io/weeks/02-Freight-Basics-Offer-Acceptance.md

 ## Topics

 This week we will discuss the freight industry, introduce the offer acceptance project idea more in-depth, and discuss one solution approach.

+Here is the [slide deck](https://docs.google.com/presentation/d/1-bCNsRnQtGi_4H2FeBCq_vxqZjS92PqsxLRnsbCoCM0) from the discussion.

 Readings for the discussion
 * [Knowing When to Stop](https://www.americanscientist.org/article/knowing-when-to-stop)